Sarmunbustillo/CookIt/README.md

 # CookIt!

-It is a recipe finder, just search and the results will appear.
+Recipe finder, just search and the results will appear.

 Features:
  -possible to change the servings amount, the ingredients will dynamically increase or decrease respectively.